michael2012z/BitBible/markdown/KJV/files/Ps.md

 11. I was a reproach among all mine enemies, but especially among my neighbours, and a fear to mine acquaintance: they that did see me without fled from me.

-12. I am forgotten as a dead man out of mind: I am like a broken vessel.a broken…: Heb. a vessel that perisheth
+12. I am forgotten as a dead man out of mind: I am like a broken vessel.

 13. For I have heard the slander of many: fear was on every side: while they took counsel together against me, they devised to take away my life.